Are you spending too much money acquiring new customers?

 Published 2015-07-31, updated 2023-09-11

 Summary - Understanding how much a customer is worth to you over time is critically important to long-term success.
 If you spend too much money chasing customers, it affects your bottom line.
 If you spend too little, you are probably missing out on opportunities.
 Learn how to calculate your LTV:CAC ratio.

 A few weeks ago, I explained why it’s important to understand and monitor how many of your prospects turn into paying clients.

 This week, I want to go into detail about what, in business jargon, is called the LTV:CAC ratio.
 It’s the relationship between the lifetime value of a customer (the LTV for people who like acronyms) and the cost of acquiring that customer.

 Don’t be put off by the jargon.
 This is an important metric.
-A business that doesn’t understand this ratio is missing crucial bits of information – information that is important not only to measuring its success, but also to directing its efforts.
+A business that doesn’t understand this ratio is missing crucial bits of information – information that is important not only to measure its success but also to direct its efforts.

 Very simply put, the ratio measures the difference between the money you spend acquiring a new customer (for most companies, this will be their sales and marketing budgets) and the amount of money a customer brings in over the entire time they do business with you.

 This is a particularly crucial measure in a company like ours, which sells a subscription service.
 Because customers generally don’t stay forever, we are always looking for new customers.

 In that respect, we are very much like a mobile phone company that signs customers up on a contract or a newspaper that gets people to subscribe to get the paper delivered for a set period of time.